Pierre-Paul Sirven: Rehabilitation

 The next stage required Sirven to take a serious risk and give himself up to the authorities, remembering that those same authorities had broken and killed Calas on the wheel when they had him in their power.
 He returned to Mazamet in 1769 and was remanded in custody to await the decision of the Toulouse parlement.

 The mood in Toulouse had changed radically since the Calas case, partly in response to the public outcry over that case, partly as a result of the formation of the more liberal ministry in Paris headed by Maupeou.
 Sirven was released in December 1769 and on 25 November 1771 the Toulouse parlement overturned the original sentence, rehabilitated the entire Sirven family and ordered the town of Mazamet to pay compensation.

 Sirven wrote to Voltaire on 27 November (D17479):

 Je vous dois la vie, et plus que cela le rétablissement de mon honneur, et de ma réputation.
 Le parlement me jugea avant hier.
 Il a purgé la mémoire de feue mon épouse et nous a relaxés de l'indigne accusation imaginée par les fanatiques Castrois, m'a accordé la main levée des biens et effets saisis, avec restitution des fruits, et m'a accordé les dépens. […] Votre nom Monsieur, et l'intérêt que vous preniés à ma cause ont été d'un grand poids.
 Vous m'aviés jugé et le public instruit n'a pas osé penser autrement que vous, en éclairant les hommes vous êtes parvenu à les rendre humains.

 I owe you my life, and more still, the restoration of my honour, and of my reputation.
-The parliament judged my case the day before yesterday.
+The parlement judged my case the day before yesterday.
 It has cleared the memory of my late wife and acquitted us of the unworthy accusation dreamed up by the fanatics of Castres, awarded me freely the goods and effects that had been seized, with interest, and awarded me my costs. […] Your name Sir, and the interest that you took in my case have had great weight.
 You judged my case and the informed public did not dare think differently from you, by enlightening people you have succeeded in making them human.

 At the time that Sirven was finally exonerated, Voltaire was already 77, making the energy and tenacity of his campaign all the more remarkable.